AdaCore/gnatstudio/docs/users_guide/projects.rst

 with that language.
 You would for instance specify that all :file:`.adb` files are Ada, all :file:`.txt` files are standard text files, and so on.

+.. index:: menu; file --> open from project

-Only the files that have a known language associated with them are displayed in the `Project View`, or available for easy selection through the `File->Open From Project` menu.
+Only the files that have a known language associated with them are displayed in the `Project View`, or available for easy selection through the :menuselection:`File --> Open From Project` menu.
 Similarly, only these files are shown in the Version Control System interface.

-It is therefore important to properly setup your project to make these files available conveniently in GPS, although of course you can still open any file through the `File->Open` menu.
+It is therefore important to properly setup your project to make these files available conveniently in GPS, although of course you can still open any file through the :menuselection:`File --> Open` menu.

-If your project includes some README files, or other text files, you should add "txt" as a language (or any other name you want), and make sure that these files are associated with that language in the `Project properties editor`.
+If your project includes some README files, or other text files, you should add "txt" as a language (or any other name you want), and make sure that these files are associated with that language in the :menuselection:`Project --> Edit project properties`.

 By default, GPS provides support for a number of languages.
 In most cases, this support takes the form of syntax highlighting in the editor, and possibly the